Azure/terraform-azure-avm-res-appconfiguration-configurationstore/examples/customer-managed-key/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Customer managed key example

-This deploys the module in its simplest form.
+This deploys the module with a CMK.

 ```hcl
 terraform {